 Replacing the roof won’t be as simple as picking out new shingles.
 While the back ells are covered in asphalt shingles, the main part of the Edward Bellamy House has a cedar roof.
 Over time, the cedar shakes have warped and split.
 In keeping with the period look of the house, we want to replace the cedar with cedar.
 However, as it’s not as common of a roofing material as it once was, it can be difficult finding a roofer who has experience working with it.

 The plan for the front yard is to liven up the spaces along the house with some historically appropriate plantings.
-When the plantings go in will depend on the roof work, but we hope to have flowers blooming in 2021.
+When the plantings go in will depend on the roof work, but we hope to have flowers blooming soon.